Irving Naxon: Personal life

-Naxon was born in 1902 in Jersey City, New Jersey with the birth name Irving Nachumsohn.
-His mother had immigrated to the United States from Lithuania, via London.
+Naxon was born in 1902 in Jersey City, New Jersey with the birth name Israel Nachumsohn.
+His mother, Tamamra (Maary) had immigrated to the United States from Lithuania, via London.
 A 1950 advertisement shows a slow cooker called the "Simmer Crock" made by the Industrial Radiant Heat Corp. of Gladstone, NJ.
-His father died when he was two years old.
-He had two siblings, an older brother – Meyer – and an older sister – Sadie.
+His father Julius died when he was two years old.
+He had two siblings, an older brother, Meyer, and an older sister, Sadie.
 After his father's death, his family moved from Jersey City to Fargo, North Dakota, and then to Winnipeg, Manitoba.
 Naxon's mother moved him and his siblings to Winnipeg so that her oldest son, Meyer, could avoid the World War I draft.
 While in Canada, Naxon studied electrical engineering through a correspondence course.
 He moved back to Chicago sometime after.
 He married his wife Fern in 1940 and they had three daughters, Jewel, Eileen, and Lenore.

-In 1945, he changed his name from Nachumsohn to Naxon due to anti-German sentiment after WWII.
+In 1945, he changed his surname from Nachumsohn to Naxon due to anti-German sentiment after WWII.